-Siggy has launched a new online marketplace for Students where college students can swap, buy and sell on Campus.
+Siggy has launched a new online marketplace for Students where college students can swap, buy and sell on Campus in Nigeria.

 The online marketplace for students teamed up with Student Money Saver to encourage undergraduates reduce unnecessary spending by trading and selling unwanted stuffs instead of throwing them away.

 Students in Nigeria can now access this service, which allows them to upload and sell on Campus stuffs they no longer need.
 From textbooks to electronics to even accomodation, they can trade stuffs with those in their University.

 According to research from the National Association of Nigerian Students, around half of undergraduates struggle to pay for course resources such as books and materials.
 And 71 per cent of them worry about money.

 The online marketplace for students “gives undergraduates the chance to trade and sell on campus any unwanted kitchen items and books that they wouldn’t need after they graduate, but that a new student could really use”.